katmore/webhook/docs/phpdoc.md

-    $url : string
+    $url :

 __

 #### Type

-string -- the github API URL of the event sender
+-- the github API URL of the event sender

 # __